-I recently came across a template and playbook created and evangelised by Atlassian while working on confluence.
+I recently came across a template and playbook created and evangelized by Atlassian while working on confluence.
 It’s called, My User Manual.
 It’s an interesting concept if you really think about it.

-We all wish humans should have come with a manual just to read it and learn how to navigate difficult social situations.
-Well, if we didn’t come with one, how about writing our own based on our understanding today.
+We all wish humans should have come up with a manual just to read and learn how to navigate difficult social situations.
+Well, if we didn’t come up with one, how about writing our own based on our understanding today?

 How I Work

-- I am most energised when I’m connecting dots/people/resources that translate challenges into opportunities.
+- I am most energized when I’m connecting dots/people/resources that translate challenges into opportunities.
 I’m a straightforward person who prefers to help people solve their problems rather than solve them directly.

 - Furthermore, I constantly scan for information to feed ideas in my mind and typically do my best thinking aloud, with someone to bounce ideas off.

-- My high expectations are matched by my commitment to support people in meeting those expectations.
-I believe in giving people freedom, flexibility and “stretch” assignments and equipping them with the tools they need to uncover and develop their potential.
+- My high expectations are matched by my commitment to supporting people in meeting those expectations.
+I believe in giving people freedom, flexibility, and “stretch” assignments and equipping them with the tools they need to uncover and develop their potential.

 - I’m very hands-off and expect you to do your job and act independently.
 However, if it’s clear that you need more direction and oversight over time, then you can expect me to be there.